 Health Minister Andreas Loverdos, Education Minister Anna Diamantopoulou and Energy Minister George Papaconstantinou will also keep their posts, according to the statement.
-Anastasios Giannitsis, currently chairman of Hellenic Petroleum SA, will head the interior ministry and Stavros Dimas, deputy leader of the main opposition party, New Democracy, and a former European commissioner, will be foreign minister.
+Anastasios Giannitsis, currently chairman of Hellenic Petroleum SA (ELPE), will head the interior ministry and Stavros Dimas, deputy leader of the main opposition party, New Democracy, and a former European commissioner, will be foreign minister.

 President Karolos Papoulias gave Papademos the mandate to form a government yesterday after agreement from Papandreou, New Democracy leader Antonis Samaras, and opposition LAOS party leader George Karatzaferis following four days of wrangling after Papandreou said he’d resign.

 Papandreou announced agreement on a unity administration on Nov.
 9 after his proposal for a referendum on a second Greek financing package roiled markets and angered Greeks and European Union partners.

 Immediately at stake is the fate of an 8 billion-euro loan installment under an earlier 110 billion-euro EU-led bailout agreed on in May 2010.
 The tranche must be paid before the middle of December to prevent a collapse of the country’s financial system.